-Rolling over is one of the first milestones of a child’s gross motor development.
-Rolling typically occurs on a consistent basis around 6 months of age (both back to belly, and belly to back), though infants begin practicing as early as 3 months.
+Rolling over is one of the first milestones of a baby’s gross motor development.
+Babies typically begin rolling over on a consistent basis around 6 months of age (both back to belly, and belly to back), though infants begin practicing as early as 3 months.
 Rolling is an important skill, as it is a transition from one position to another, and the first mode of mobility for a child to explore their environment outside of their immediate surroundings.
-Rolling has many foundational components that prepare the body for higher-level skills as children grow, including head, trunk and pelvic rotation, weight shifting, and strengthening of core muscles (abdominals, back extensors).
+Rolling has many foundational components that prepare the body for higher-level skills as baby grows, including head, trunk and pelvic rotation, weight shifting, and strengthening of core muscles (abdominals, back extensors).

-If your child is having difficulty with rolling, here are 3 therapist-approved tips on how to teach baby to roll from back to tummy or tummy to back:
+If your baby is having difficulty with rolling, here are 3 therapist-approved tips on how to teach baby to roll from tummy to back or back to tummy:

 Does your child have difficulty starting a roll?
 Initiating rolling (whether on their back or their belly) requires movement against gravity which can be difficult for your little one to start if their muscles are not yet strong enough.
 One strategy that can be helpful is to start them lying on their side, so they can be successful to complete the last half of the movement.
 In this position, gravity will help them rather than work against them.
 As your child improves, you can begin to increase the amount of the motion they are doing within the transition.
 If starting on their side is too easy, another strategy is to place them on a wedge or prop that declines, and practice rolling down.
 This decreases gravity while allowing your child to experience the full transition.

 Often times a child has difficulty rolling because they aren’t properly shifting their weight to roll.
 Because of the weight of their head, it is common that their weight is distributed more on their shoulders, chest, and arms.
 This results in them looking “stuck”.
-To help, you can provide support at your child’s hips to shift more weight through their pelvis, and shift from one hip to the other as needed to complete the motion.
+To help baby roll from belly to back, you can provide support at your child’s hips to shift more weight through their pelvis, and shift from one hip to the other as needed to complete the motion.

 Lindsey is the lead trainer and physical therapist at NAPA Boston.
 She is trained in NDT, Kinesiotaping, and CME.
 She graduated with her doctorate in physical therapy from Northeastern University in 2009.